cbcrg/tcoffee/docs/tcoffee_manual.rst

 In this section we give you a few examples of things you can do with seq_reformat:

-.. warning:: Warning: after the flag -other_pg, the T-Coffee flags are not any more recognized.
+.. warning:: After the flag -other_pg, the T-Coffee flags are not any more recognized.
 It is like if you were using a different programme

 An overview of seq_reformat
 ---------------------------